The Division of Endocrinology and Metabolism is proud to be designated a Center of Excellence by the ENETs.

 FOEDRC Verna Funke Chair in Diabetes Research

 The Division of Endocrinology and Metabolism is committed to providing excellent clinical care, education of learners at all levels, and the advancement of knowledge through pursuit of biomedical research.
-Clinical care is provided in the University of Iowa Hospitals and Clinics inpatient units and the Medicine Specialty Clinic.
+Clinical care is provided in the University of Iowa Health Care inpatient units and the Medicine Specialty Clinic.
 All division faculty members are board certified in endocrinology and are regionally and nationally recognized for their expertise.
 The faculty, in collaboration with nurse practitioners and specialized nursing staff such as certified diabetes educators, endocrine nurses, dietitians and social workers, are focused on the delivery of excellent clinical care.

 Division News